2006

 (b) The cancellation of the gratis allotment of Stock Acquisition Rights or the gratis acquisition of Stock Acquisition Rights.

-(c) Any other matters that are for determination by the Company's board of directors in respect to which it has consulted the Independent Committee.
+(c) Any other matters that are for determination by the Company's board of directors in respect to which it has consulted the Independent Committee. - In addition to the matters prescribed above, the Independent Committee shall conduct the matters listed below.

 (a)Determining whether the Acquisitions should be made subject to the Plan.